WebAssembly/function-references/document/core/syntax/types.rst

 Defined types like :ref:`function types <syntax-functype>` are not embedded directly into other types, such as :ref:`reference types <syntax-reftype>`.
 Instead, they are referred to indirectly.

-In a :ref:`module <syntax-module>` and during validation, this indirection is expressed through a :ref:`type index <syntax-typeidx>`, whose meaning is confined to one module.
+In a :ref:`module <syntax-module>` and during :ref:`validation <valid>`, this indirection is expressed through a :ref:`type index <syntax-typeidx>`, whose meaning is confined to one module.

-During instantiation and execution, where types from multiple modules may interact, it is expressed through :ref:`type addresses <syntax-typeaddr>` that refer to the global :ref:`store <store>`.
+During :ref:`execution <exec>`, where types from multiple modules may interact, it is expressed through :ref:`type addresses <syntax-typeaddr>` that refer to the global :ref:`store <store>`.

-The type grammar hence is conceptually parameterized by its interpretation of :ref:`type identifiers <syntax-typeid>`.
+The type grammar hence allows multiple representations of type identifiers:

 .. math::
    \begin{array}{llll}